bridgekitio/frodo/README.md

     // the values "admin.write" and "group.123.write".
 If you `PUT /group/789/name` then
     // you'll have "group.789.write" as the second value.
     //
-    // Abide will automatically bind the "{ID}" value in the role just like it did
+    // Frodo will automatically bind the "{ID}" value in the role just like it did
     // when populating your request struct.
 It follows the exact same binding rules, so
     // if you know how to customize URL routes, you can have exact roles to check for. requiredRoles := metadata.Route(ctx).Roles

-    // Not Abide stuff... this is your black box that gets info about the authenticated caller
+    // Not Frodo stuff... this is your black box that gets info about the authenticated caller
     // and checks to see that it contains any of the 'requiredRoles' if !authorization.HasAnyRole(ctx, requiredRoles) {
         return nil, fail.Forbidden('no soup for you!')